-4.2 Weight distribution:
+4.2 Weight distribution :

-The weight applied on the front and rear wheels must not be less than 333kg and 393kg respectively at all times during the qualifying practice session.
+The weight applied on the front and rear wheels must not be less than the weight specified in Article 4.1 factored by 0.455 and 0.535 respectively at all times during the qualifying practice session.
+Rounding will be to nearest 0.5kg.